pcaston/OpenPeerPower.github.io/source/_docs/z-wave/installation.markdown

 sudo chmod g+rw /dev/ttyAMA0
 {% endhighlight %}

 Check too that the account you're running Open Peer Power as is in the `dialout` group.
-For instance, if you're using `homeassistant`:
+For instance, if you're using `openpeerpower`:

 {% highlight bash %}
-groups homeassistant
+groups openpeerpower
 {% endhighlight %}

 That should include `dialout`, if it doesn't then:

 {% highlight bash %}
-sudo usermod -aG dialout homeassistant
+sudo usermod -aG dialout openpeerpower
 {% endhighlight %}

 ### Unable to install Python Openzwave